designershao/YedMQ/doc/designe/plugin_system.md

 ### Plugin Setup Function
 When plugin loaded succeed, the system would call the setup() function, the plugin could use setup function to init the plugin.

+## Plugin Safety
+The plugin can`t require any other c api modules.The plugin instance runtime is seperated.

 ## Plugin Folder Struct

 ```